wangsd94/628module1/README.md

-# 628Module1 Project

-## Main Job
-   Estimate BodyFat using a SLR model.
+# 628Module1 Project---Estimating BodyFat with a SLR model

 ## Getting Started
    These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites
 #### What softwares you need to install and how to install them
 1. Download and install **Anoconda**:  https://www.anaconda.com/download/